-If you have been subjected to dating violence, domestic violence, sexual assualt or stalking ...
+If you have been subjected to dating violence, domestic violence, sexual assault or stalking ...

 - Ensure your safety.
 Call Public Safety at 585-275-3333 if you are on campus or the local police at 911 if you are off campus.
 You can notify Public Safety and the police even if you do not wish to file an official report or pursue criminal proceedings.
 Specially selected University Public Safety staff are available to work with you throughout the process. - Get medical care as soon as possible.
 Do not shower, bathe, douche, change your clothes, brush your teeth, or eat until after you have been examined for physical injury and have discussed your medical options. - If you believe you are the victim of stalking, seek a protective order limiting the ability of the alleged stalker to contact you in any way.
-University Public Safety (585-275-3333) and the Rochester Police Department's Victim Assistance Unit (585-428-6630) can assist you in obtaining a protective order from Criminal or Family Court.
+University Public Safety (585-275-3333), the Rochester Police Department's Victim Assistance Unit (585-428-6630) and Legal Aide Society (585-295-5751) can assist you in obtaining a protective order from Criminal or Family Court.
 If you obtain an order of protection, you must bring the order to University Public Safety as quickly as possible.
 Upon notice of the order, the University will enforce the any provisions that apply on campus.
-The Office of the Dean of Students can also issue Active Avoidance Orders that set expectations for no-contact between you and the alleged stalker on campus.
-Please note that Active Avoidance Orders are not legal instruments and are only enforceable through the University's internal adjudication processes. - If you believe you have been sexually harassed or assaulted, or the victim of dating/domestic violence or stalking consider reporting the incident to one of the individuals below: - Morgan Levy, Title IX Coordinator, 20 Taylor Hall, Morgan.
+The Judicial Officer for the University can also issue Active Avoidance Orders that set expectations for no-contact between you and the alleged stalker on campus.
+Please note that Active Avoidance Orders are not legal instruments and are only enforceable through the University's internal adjudication processes. - If you have been sexually harassed or assaulted, or subjected to dating/domestic violence or stalking consider reporting the incident to one of the individuals below: - Morgan Levy, Title IX Coordinator, 20 Taylor Hall, Morgan.
 Levy@rochester.edu, 585-275-7814 - Your supervisor or more senior leaders in your school or department.

-- The appropriate Dean's Office if the alleged harasser is faculty. - The Office of Human Resources if the alleged harasser is staff. - The Office of the Dean of Students if you are a student or the alleged harasser is a student. - University Public Safety.
+- The appropriate Dean's Office if the alleged harasser is faculty. - The Office of Human Resources if the alleged harasser is staff. - The Judicial Officer for the University if you are a student or the alleged harasser is a student. - University Public Safety.
 They can help you make a report with the appropriate law enforcement agency as needed.